Firearms Safety

 PAL Course (1 day)

 First-time license applicants must pass the Canadian Firearms Safety Course before applying for a Possession and Acquisition License.
 After completing the in-class instruction, you will do a written and practical test.
+This course covers rifles and shotguns.

 Anyone 12 years or older can take the CFSC.
 Children under 12 can also take the course, but only for educational purposes.
 They will not do the written or practical exams.
 To get a Minor’s License to borrow and use non-restricted firearms, the minor must be between 12 and 17 years old.